DefectiveCode/link-sharer/README.md

 ### 2. Community Pull Requests

 If you've identified a bug and have a solution, please submit a pull request.
 After issues affecting our products, we give the next highest priority to these community-driven fixes.
-Once reviewed and approved, we'll merge your solution and credit your invaluable contribution.
+Once reviewed and approved, we'll merge your solution and credit your contribution.

 ### 3. Financial Support